Mamallapuram – The Workshop of the Pallavas

 From 1801 CE to 1900 CE

 The period of the nineteenth century was very promising for Mamallapuram.
-Now, the town was known to the Europeans and they thronged the place in great numbers.
-Mamallapuram witnessed a tremendous rise, being featured in variety of articles.
-The scholar community also took a notice of the town and various researches were carried out.
+Being featured in various European journals, the town got famous and known among the Europeans and therefore witnessed a tremendous rise in visitors.
+The scholar community also took a notice of the town and various researches were carried out during this century.

-Lakshmiah, Kavali (1803, The Gods, Goddesses, Radums or Chariots, Muntapums and other Sculptures Now Remaining at Mahavellypooram) – Kavali Venkata Lakshmiah was the head translator of colonel Mackenzie.
-His account seems to be a very appropriate and accurate one specially in identification of the sculptural theme and style of these temples.
+Lakshmiah, Kavali (1803, Description of the Pagodas, at Mavalivaram) – Kavali Venkata Lakshmiah was the head translator of colonel Mackenzie.
+His wrote his accounts in Telugu, and he was successful in identification of the sculptural theme and style of these temples1.

 Kavali tells that the large free standing spherical rock, now known as Krishna’s Butterball, was referred as Draupadi’s butter ball during his time.
 He writes that half of it was eaten by a cat which gives the chipped appearance to the rock.
 This cat is later tied to a rock, and can be seen with its forepaws raised on The Great Penance relief.